mdyszkiewicz/aurigaInterviews/Instructions.md

 **The url is not real so you don’t have to call it.
 The response is ready for you.
 However, I would like to see in the code how you would consume data from an external URL , so please make sure the call of the URL exists inside your code.

+**Please push the code in the branch with your initials